-- Pros: Dental bridges are a long-lasting solution to missing teeth that you won’t need to keep removing and putting back in.
+- Pros: Dental bridges are a long-lasting solution that you won’t need to keep removing and putting back in.
 They do not require any surgery, and some patients may find them more affordable than dental implants.

 - Cons: Dental bridges may need to be replaced within five to fifteen years due to wear and tear, including the strain they can place on the abutment teeth.
 Additionally, they may not be an option if you do not have two healthy teeth that can be used as abutment teeth.

 Dental implants are an increasingly popular way to replace teeth.
 A dental implant consists of three parts:

 - The root, a titanium post surgically implanted in your jaw to replace the roots of your teeth

 - The abutment, which is placed on top of the root and used to secure the crown in place

 - The crown, or replacement tooth, which is usually made of ceramic or porcelain

 Modern dental implants were developed in the 1970s, making them a relatively new solution.
 Over the years, researchers have developed new materials and surgical procedures to improve them.
 One of the newest materials is Zirconia, a kind of ceramic used to make crowns.
 Zirconia is stain-resistant, long-lasting and metal-free.